 Get your adrenaline pumping by going whitewater rafting or kayaking in eastern Langlade County.
 The famous Wolf River is one of the best whitewater rivers in the Midwest.
 People who raft or paddle the Wolf River are rewarded with abundant wildlife, outstanding shoreline scenery, and excellent water quality.

-The Langlade County All-Terrain Vehicles Trails Ordinance prohibits ATVs from operating on the above trails.
-Anyone operating on the above trails will be cited.
-For further questions regarding the trails, you may call the Forestry and Recreation Department at 715-627-6300 or visit the website at www.countyoftrails.org.
+The Langlade County All-Terrain Vehicle Trails Ordinance prohibits ATV’s from operating on the above-described trails after December 1.
+For further questions regarding the trails, you may call the Forestry and Recreation Department at 715-627-6300.

 ATV/UTV TRAILS AND MAPS

 Parrish Highlanders ATV Club